Skip to content

 kubectl apply -f bookinfo.yaml

-2.5 Create Gateway Resource and Virtual Service
+2.5 Create Gateway Resources and Virtual Services

 Modify the istio-1.13.2\samples\bookinfo\networking\bookinfo-gateway.yaml file to add the prod namespace.